 Duodenal ulcer symptoms tend to follow a pattern.
-Pain is usually absent when the person awakens but appears by mid-morning.
+People usually do not have pain when they awaken, but pain appears by mid-morning.
 Drinking milk or eating (which buffers stomach acid) or taking antacids generally relieves the pain, but it usually returns 2 or 3 hours later.
 Pain that awakens the person during the night is common.
 Frequently, the pain erupts once or more a day over a period of one to several weeks and then may disappear without treatment.
 However, pain usually returns, often within the first 2 years and occasionally after several years.
 People generally develop patterns and often learn by experience when a recurrence is likely (commonly in spring and fall and during periods of stress).

 The symptoms of gastric ulcers, marginal ulcers, and stress ulcers, unlike those of duodenal ulcers, do not follow any pattern.
 Eating may relieve pain temporarily or may cause pain rather than relieve it.
 Gastric ulcers sometimes cause scarring and swelling of the tissues (edema) that lead into the small intestine, which may prevent food from easily passing out of the stomach.
 This blockage may cause bloating, nausea, or vomiting after eating.